-Company owned by officer, cont'd In July of 2010 the Company entered into a sublease with this company for approximately \$6,600 per month for a portion of this space.
+Company owned by officer, cont'd

+In July of 2010 the Company entered into a sublease with this company for approximately \$6,600 per month for a portion of this space.
 The sublease was terminated on January 1, 2012.
 During 2011 this company reimbursed \$31,000 to Flux for its portion of shared expenses.

 During 2010 Flux leased office space from this company and paid approximately \$21,000 related to this lease.
 The lease ended on June 30, 2010 and was not renewed.

-Customer During 2011 and 2010 the Company sold approximately \$39,000 and \$7,000, respectively, of product to a company owned by another one of the Company's major shareholders who is the Company's former Chief Technology Officer.
+During 2011 and 2010 the Company sold approximately \$39,000 and \$7,000, respectively, of product to a company owned by another one of the Company's major shareholders who is the Company's former Chief Technology Officer.
 There were no receivables outstanding from this customer as of June 30, 2011 and 2010.

-Vendor During 2009, the Company entered into a cancelable Term Sheet agreement (the "Term Sheet Agreement") with a company owned by another one of the Company's major shareholders.
+During 2009, the Company entered into a cancelable Term Sheet agreement (the "Term Sheet Agreement") with a company owned by another one of the Company's major shareholders.
 Pursuant to the Term Sheet Agreement, the Company was appointed as a distributor of this company's battery charging products allowing the Company to sell the products either separately or as part of an energy storage solution.
 Additionally, the Company was required to develop software to enable communication between the parties' respective products which entitles the Company to royalties for any such units sold by the related entity.
-During the term of the Term Sheet Agreement, if the company sells its products to a different distributor Flux Power Inc. is entitled to a distribution fee equal to 20% of the company's gross profits on such sale.
+During the term of the Term Sheet Agreement the Company may purchase the products at the then current price list for distributors.
+Further, under the terms of the Term Sheet Agreement, if the company sells its products to a different distributor Flux Power Inc. is entitled to a distribution fee equal to 20% of the company's gross profits on such sale.
 This distribution fee and royalties are capped at a total of \$200,000.
 The Term Sheet Agreement expired pursuant to its terms on April 1, 2011 and the products defined in the term sheet were assigned to a different company that is owned by the same major shareholder, on September 1, 2010.
 During 2011 and 2010, the Company purchased approximately \$33,000 and \$26,000 of prototype products that are not subject to the distribution fee or royalties pursuant to the Term Sheet Agreement.

 During 2010 the Company entered into a cancelable Manufacturing Implementation Agreement (the "Manufacturing Agreement") with the same company.
 Pursuant to the terms of the Manufacturing Agreement, this company has been granted a right of first refusal to manufacture our battery management system.
 The Manufacturing Agreement expires on August 1, 2014.
 During 2011 and 2010, the Company paid approximately \$131,000 and \$1,000, respectively, to this company pursuant to the Manufacturing Agreement.